The instrument flight rating is one of the more difficult yet rewarding ratings you'll pursue during your flight training.

 The theory course consists of 91 hours of studying.
 Of these, 19 hours are performed in the classroom and the remainder is distance learning.

 By publishing the CB-IR (Competency Based Instrument Rating) EASA finally made the instrument rating easier to achieve for the General Aviation Segment.
 EASAs motivation for doing this was clear:

 Easier access for GA pilots to Instrument Flying Rules (IFR) flying is considered a high-priority measure that will improve the safety and utility of GA flying.

 EASA CB-IR By Patrick Lienhart

-The course is primarily a distance learning course on itslearning (online portal) followed by a 19 hours classroom course in Oslo.
-There are 7 subjects covered:
+The theory course is primarily a distance learning course on itslearning (online portal) followed by a 19 hours classroom course in Oslo.
+There are seven subjects covered:

 Flight planning and monitoring

 The advantage of the CB-IR route in flight training is that it can be done around your personal, operational and financial priorities.

 A single-engine CB-IR(A) course must include at least 40 hours of instrument time under instruction.

 With Oslo Flight Academy ATO you can choose whether to: